 CCHS Sweatshirts and hoodies: Only CCHS emblem crewneck sweatshirts and hoodies in the colors of black, gray, white, or green are permitted and must be worn over a uniform shirt.
 Solid color sweatshirts/hoodies are not permitted unless they have a CCHS emblem.
 Hoods are to be off the head while in the building.
 Other-branded items will be confiscated and will be returned at a later date.
 Uniform shirt collars must be worn visible at all times.
+Zipup hoodies must have a CCHS emblem and not be worn off the shoulder.

-Knit Sweaters ONLY hunter green, black, white, or gray plain, solid color, crewneck, v-neck, and/or cardigan sweaters may be worn over the uniform shirt.
+Knit Sweaters ONLY hunter green, black, white, or gray plain, solid color, crewneck, V-neck, and/or cardigan sweaters may be worn over the uniform shirt.
 Knit sweaters must be plain and free of branding.

 Jackets: CCHS emblem jackets are the only jackets permitted during the school day.
+No "outside" or puffy vests permitted.

 Shoes: Shoes must be predominantly solid color and have backs.
-Sandals, slippers, flip-flops, moccasins, "Croc-style", over the knee, and backless shoes may not be worn.
+Sandals, slippers, flip-flops, moccasins, "Croc-style", clogs, over the knee, and backless shoes may not be worn.
 Winter boots must also be predominantly solid color.
 Athletic shoes may be worn as long as they follow the above guidelines on style and color.